teunvw14/teunvw14.github.io/content/posts/iota-move-raffle-tutorial/index.md

 export PACKAGE_ID=your_package_id_here
 ```

-# Using our smart contract
+# Using Our Smart Contract

 Now let's see the smart contract in action!
 We will use the `IOTA Client PTB CLI` to call the functions in our smart contract.
 We will create a raffle with tickets paid for in IOTA.
 To keep things tidy, start out by defining all the relevant environment variables in your shell: